Catherine Murphy (filmmaker)

 Catherine Murphy is a U.S. filmmaker, activist and educator, best known for her documentary film MAESTRA about the 1961 Cuban Literacy Campaign.
 Her work principally focuses on social justice and literacy in the Americas.
-Murphy founded The Literacy Project in 2004 and Tres Musas Producciones in 2009.
+Murphy founded The Literacy Project in 2004, Tres Musas Producciones in 2009, and Maestra Productions in 2022.

 Early life

-Murphy was raised on the campus of Stanford University, where her parents both studied.
-Growing up, she was influenced by her grandmother and great-aunt, both of whom had lived in Cuba at the turn of the 20th century.
+Murphy was raised on the campus of Stanford University, where her parents were students.
+Growing up, she was influenced by her grandmother and great-aunt, both of whom lived in Cuba at the turn of the 20th century.

 Time in Cuba

 Murphy studied in Havana during the 1990s in what is known as Cuba's Special Period.
 While living in Havana, Murphy earned a master's degree in sociology from the Facultad Latinoamericana de Ciencias Sociales.
 An early version of her thesis was published by the Institute for Food and Development Policy in 1999, under the title “Cultivating Havana: Urban agriculture and food security in the years of crisis”.

 Based on this work, she gave one of the 2010 keynote speeches to the Northeast Organic Farming Association.